 Neck injuries involving strains and sprains (such as whiplash) are the most frequently reported injuries on US insurance claims, according to Insurance Institute for Highway Safety.

-If your neck injuries are the result of another party’s negligence or wrongdoing, a defective product, or medical malpractice, please contact us to speak with the qualified neck injury attorneys at Oshman & Mirisola.
+If your neck injuries are the result of another party’s negligence or wrongdoing, a defective product, or medical malpractice, please contact us to speak with the qualified neck injury attorneys at The Oshman Firm.
 We are available to answer your questions and determine the best legal course of action for you.

 Special Consideration for helping a person with possible neck injuries: